Staffing Agency Contract (Quebec)

 Long-term or open-ended placements where the client company is uncertain about whether to convert the position to a permanent role are commonly managed through staffing agency contracts.
 The 'temp-to-perm' or trial-to-hire model allows the client to evaluate a worker's performance and fit within the organization before making a permanent hiring decision.
 The non-solicitation and conversion fee provisions in the staffing agency contract govern this transition and protect the agency's investment in the recruitment and selection of the worker.
 A well-drafted conversion fee provision typically offers the client the option to hire the worker directly upon payment of a fee calculated as a percentage of the worker's expected annual compensation, providing a clear and commercially reasonable path to direct employment.

 Cross-regional placements involving workers from other provinces or temporary foreign workers in Quebec require particular attention to the LNT's Quebec-specific standards.
 Workers placed in Quebec are entitled to the full protections of the LNT regardless of their province of origin, their employer's principal place of business, or any agreement between the parties purporting to apply the laws of another province.
-A well-drafted staffing agency contract ensures that the agency and the client explicitly confirm their obligations to comply with all applicable Quebec labour standards, regardless of where the workers normally reside or have worked previously, and clarifies which party is responsible for any additional costs associated with cross-provincial compliance obligations.
+A well-drafted staffing agency contract confirms that the agency and the client explicitly confirm their obligations to comply with all applicable Quebec labour standards, regardless of where the workers normally reside or have worked previously, and clarifies which party is responsible for any additional costs associated with cross-provincial compliance obligations.

 Compliance risk mitigation is another critical driver for formalizing the agency-client relationship in a written contract.
 CNESST audits of staffing agencies and client companies have increased significantly since the 2019 permit regime came into force, and both agencies and client companies face significant exposure for non-compliance.
 A clearly written contract that documents each party's obligations, the agency's valid CNESST permit number, the health and safety training protocols, and the incident reporting procedures provides a critical first line of defence in the event of a CNESST investigation, a workplace accident, or a formal worker complaint to the CNESST.
-The contract also facilitates the efficient resolution of billing disputes, performance issues, and disagreements about scope that are common in ongoing agency-client relationships.
+The contract also supports the efficient resolution of billing disputes, performance issues, and disagreements about scope that are common in ongoing agency-client relationships.

 Temporary foreign worker placements under federal immigration programs such as the Temporary Foreign Worker Program (TFWP) or the International Mobility Program (IMP) add an additional layer of regulatory complexity that makes a written staffing agency contract particularly important.
 Both the agency and the client must comply with the conditions of the worker's work permit, and the contract should clearly define which party is responsible for each compliance obligation.